Date: 27th March 2012

 Location: Stanstead St Margarets, Hertfordshire

-My seventh ground of 2012 was on Tuesday 27th March at the St Margaretsbury Recreation Ground in Stanstead St Margarets, Hertfordshire.
+My seventh new ground of 2012 was on Tuesday 27th March at the St Margaretsbury Recreation Ground in Stanstead St Margarets, Hertfordshire.
 The match was St Margaretsbury vs. Leverstock Green in the Spartan South Midlands League Premier Division.

 The St Margaretsbury Recreation Ground is located on the western edge of the village of St Margarets and sits within a larger sports and social club which lies less than half a mile from St Margarets railway station.
 The ground has been home to the club since 1962 when they moved from their former ground in the neighbouring village of Stanstead Abbots and changed their name from Stanstead Abbots FC to St Margaretsbury FC.